Condo Owner Information Sessions Vancouver, Victoria, CourtenayMore+

 Our team comprises specialists in the fields of building science, architecture, mechanical engineering, electrical, cost consulting, and construction management.
 We are very familiar with facility rehabilitation costs, renewal costs, and life cycle audits.
 Our experience also includes various types of specialized facilities such as swimming pools, ice rinks, community centres, fire stations, and hotels.

 Building Asset Management Software

-Our BAMS software helps clients simplify their building management.
+Our Building Asset Management Software (BAMS) helps clients simplify their building management.
 Paperless and simple.
 That’s BAMS.